 Moody Bible Institute

 More than any other school on this list, the Moody Bible Institute is a “Bible school” in its purest form.
 Founded in 1886, the institute was originally established to prepare aspiring priests and teachers for the ministry.
 Staying true to its roots, Moody maintains the same agenda today: prepare students to become ministers.
-Upon admittance, students are asked to sign a letter of intent to “enter the ministry,” and offer more than 20 unique degrees in religious education, including three online degrees.
+Upon admittance, students are asked to sign a letter of intent to “enter the ministry,” and offer more than 20 unique degrees in religious education.
+As one of the best online bible colleges in the country, it offers three online degrees.
 Financially, Moody is also one of the cheapest schools we found.
 Tuition is free (yes, free!), while other costs such as books, room and board, etc. cost roughly $14,000 per year.
 If looking to enter a ministry, look no further than Moody.

 Considering that Liberty was founded just over 40 years ago, the Virginia-based school’s formidable size and influence is very impressive.
 The university is home to over 100,000 students, more than 85,000 students enrolled online throughout the country, and more than 15,000 residential students.
 A school this big deals with more than just religion.
 Combining both residential and online options, Liberty offers more than 500 unique programs, including the nation’s most marketable degrees such as IT, engineering, economics, and nursing.
 While it is big, don’t let that cause you to overlook their bible studies programs.
 Over the years, Liberty has earned the reputation of being very denominational in classroom culture, and they provide a morally sound education.
 Liberty differs from their big-school peers by maintaining a 19:1 student-professor ratio.
 They also try to keep tuition low with costs around $23,800 despite teaching a wide variety of subjects.
 Because the school has roots in Protestant, Evangelical, and Baptist beliefs, there is a narrow focus on sola scriptura, the sole authority of scripture.
 When you consider the school’s flexibility, accessibility, and dedication to the scriptures, Liberty is a great option for students who want to study the Bible.

 Houston Baptist University